 Whether you are working on a television commercial, a fashion show, or on a bride, chances are you will be asked some very common questions.
 Being prepared to answer them confidently can make all the difference to your credibility and professionalism as a makeup artist.

 1. What products do you use?

 This has to be the most frequently asked question.
 Some clients expect makeup artists to have particular brands in their kit and if you have products they are unfamiliar with, they may even dismiss you.
-The key is firstly, not to be offended.
-My usual response is that I source the finest high definition, premium quality products used in Hollywood, on film sets, on celebrities and the red carpet.
-If you happen to like more budget friendly products and they work for you, then explain you can confidently create flawless, high definition looks with your products using the latest tricks and techniques.
-Educate your client that a lipstick from Revlon or a foundation from Bourjois can have equally a professional finish as the likes of MAC and Makeup Forever.
+The key is first, not to be offended.
+My usual response is that I source the finest high definition, premium quality products used in Hollywood, on film sets, on celebrities, and the red carpet.
+If you happen to like more budget-friendly products and they work for you, then explain you can confidently create flawless, high-definition looks with your products using the latest tricks and techniques.
+Educate your client that lipstick from Revlon or a foundation from Bourjois can have equally a professional finish as the likes of MAC and Makeup Forever.

-2. How many years experience do you have?
+2. How many years of experience do you have?

 3. What are your rates?

 If you want to make things easy for yourself, place your base rates on your website such as your bridal and basic media rate.
 It saves a lot of time.
 However, for larger projects, start by asking your client what they can budget for and negotiate a rate that will work for both of you.
 Beware of underselling or undervaluing your talent.